CalebMorris/coffeescript-style-guide/README.md

 <a name="inline_comments"/>
 ### Inline Comments

+Comments should never be on the same line as code.

 Inline comments are placed on the line immediately above the statement that they are describing.
-If the inline comment is sufficiently short, it can be placed on the same line as the statement (separated by a single space from the end of the statement).

 All inline comments should start with a `#` and a single space.